jfbrennan/developer-dot/_posts/2018-11-04-autoselect-attribute.md

 ```
 <input autofocus>
 ```
-That handy boolean attribute replaces custom solutions that often look like this:
+The handy `autoselect` boolean attribute replaces custom solutions that often look like this:
 ```js
 $('.autoselect')
     .on('focus', function(){